Farmers First

 About the Program

-Farmers First is a free land application program offered by the Metropolitan Council to local east central Minnesota agricultural growers.
+Farmer First is a free land application program offered by the Metropolitan Council to local east central Minnesota agricultural growers.

 Biosolids Land Application

-Biosolids, a renewable resource
+Biosolids, a Renewable Resource

 Biosolids are produced by renewing recycled wastewater into nutrient-rich fertilizers that are later land applied to improve soil health and increase crop yields.